How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Inconsistent Posting

 Posting 10 times one week and then going silent for a month kills momentum.
-It's better to post once per day consistently than to flood content sporadically.
+It's better to post once per day often than to flood content sporadically.

 Over-Moderating